k-vinogradov/favink/README.md

     pip install favink

 To add finite automata feature to the class in your code you have to inherit FiniteAutomata class and define the following members:

 - transitions table `transitions`
 - initial state `init_state`
 - event handlers methods.

+The constructor creates a dynamic method for every transition defined in the table.
+Each method is named after the transition.

+To make the transition you should call the transition method.
+After the method has been called it changes the instance state and invoke related event handlers.
+If the called transition isn't allowed for the current state `InvalidTransition` extension will be raised.

-### Transition Table and Initial State
+## Transition Table and Initial State

-The `transitions` is a dictionary where keys are transition names, and values define the allowed and target states:
+The `transitions` is a dictionary where keys are transition names, values define the allowed and target states:

 ```Python
 transitions = {